mustbeperfect/definitive-opensource/resources/dev/BACKLOG.md

 - [5ire](https://github.com/nanbingxyz/5ire)
 - [Sloth](https://github.com/sveinbjornt/Sloth) - Might be abandoned
 - [Phoenix](https://github.com/kasper/phoenix) - Might be abandoned
+- [RD-Agent](https://github.com/microsoft/RD-Agent) - Might not be relevant to list

 ## Prospects
 Prospective candidates that don't quite make it onto this list, as of now, but are on route to.